 The Coast Chapter is part of Willamette Writers, Oregon’s largest writers group.
 We meet on the third Sunday of each month from 2:00-4:00 p.m. at the Newport Public Library (McEntee Room).
 No meeting in July, August and December.

-Karen Karbo, author of multiple award-winning novels, memoirs and works of non-fiction, will discuss the art of the personal essay at the April 9 meeting of Willamette Writers Coast Chapter.
-The meeting takes place from 2 to 4 p.m. at the Newport Library.
+Janet Fisher, author of two historical novels based on settlers coming west via the Oregon Trail, will discuss the process of writing and publishing her books at the Sept.
+17 meeting of Willamette Writers’ Coast Chapter.
+The free presentation takes place from 2 to 4 p.m. at the Newport Public Library.

 Connect with the Coast Chapter

 - Like our Facebook Page to keep in touch.

 - Contact us privately if you have a specific inquiry or an announcement to share with the chapter.